Cghlewis/data-mgmt-ed-research-book/_book/01-rdm.md

 I: Interoperable

-Use standardized vocabularies as well as formats.
+Your data and metadata use standardized vocabularies as well as formats.
 Both humans and machines should be able to read and interpret your data.
 Software licenses should not pose a barrier to usage.
-Data should be available in open formats that can be accessed by any software such as .csv, .txt, .dat, etc. Furthermore, thorough data documentation should accompany data to allow that data to interoperable.
+Data should be available in open formats that can be accessed by any software such as .csv, .txt, .dat, etc. Furthermore, comprehensive data documentation should accompany data to allow it to interoperable.

 R: Reusable

-Your metadata should provide information on the broad context of your project as well as your data collection to allow for accurate use of your data.
+Your metadata should give insight into data provenance by providing information on the broad context of your project as well as your data collection efforts to allow for accurate use of your data.
 You should also have clear licensing for data use.

 ### SEER